weiglemc/weiglemc.github.io/_publications/bibtex.md

 }
 ```

-{% endraw %}
+{{% endraw %}}

 ## [berlin-wadl18](#berlin-wadl18)

-John Berlin, Michele C. Weigle, and Michael L. Nelson, "**Swimming In A Sea Of JavaScript, Or: How I Learned To Stop Worrying And Love High-Fidelity Replay**," Presented at the ACM/IEEE JCDL 2018 Workshop on Web Archiving and Digital Libraries (WADL), June 2018.
+John Berlin, Michele C. Weigle, and Michael L. Nelson, "**Swimming In A Sea Of JavaScript, Or: How I Learned To Stop Worrying And Love High-Fidelity Replay**",

 [](#berlin-wadl18Bib)
 **BibTeX entry:**